What is Menopause?

-The most talked about symptoms associated with menopause is hot flashes and night sweets and one of the major triggers is thought to be toxin accumulation in the body.
-Regular massages help your body to release toxins and promote blood circulation reducing those uncomfortable symptoms.
+The most common symptoms associated with menopause are hot flashes and night sweats – which can be primarily triggered by toxin accumulation in the body.
+Regular massage can help your body to release toxins and promote blood circulation, reducing uncomfortable symptoms.
 Other accompanying symptoms massage can help with include:

 - Stiff neck and shoulders

 Also, as part of your treatment plan we can teach you self-care techniques that include acupressure to ensure you are receiving extended benefits from your massage sessions.